 - It is used in various cosmetic products

-Learn more about the methods of producing hydroquinone, its structure, and uses of Hydroquinone (C6H6O2) from the expert faculties at BYJU’S – India’s largest education company.
+Learn more about the methods of producing hydroquinone, its structure, and uses of Hydroquinone (C6H6O2) from the expert faculties at BYJU’S – India’s largest ed-tech company.